Counter-irritants for pain relief

-How to hold it: the photo at the top of this post illustrates it, and the drawing on Page 9 of this booklet on Acupuncture in Labor also shows how you would hold the comb.
+How to hold it: the photo at the top of this post illustrates it, and this drawing from Page 9 of this booklet on Acupuncture in Labor also shows how you would hold the comb.

-There are a few theories as to why this might be helpful.
+There are a few theories as to why birth combs might be helpful.

 - One is “Diffuse Noxious Inhibitory Control“.
 If we create pain or discomfort anywhere on the body, it causes the release of endorphins which reduce the perceived intensity of the pain.
 (Note: TENS and sterile water injections would also fit in this category of pain relief.)